cas-mille/WorkshopNarrativeDesign/frameworks/CYOA_twine/README.md

 - import & open the example-project with Twine
   - read the code / the comments for further information & instructions

 Please note that Twine 1 and Twine 2 are different and similar at the same time.
-This can be somethimes quite confusing while reading tutorials and finding solutions online.
+This can be somethimes confusing while reading tutorials and finding solutions online.

 ## Further Reading